camilakersten/100-Days-UI-Challenge/README.md

 #004
 Learned how to hide those little arrows in a numeric input.
 I made my first project using JavaScript outside of a tutorial YAY!

+#005
+Learned how I can position the background image to cover all the area but in a way that still covers the space when the screen is small.